Svinval Extension

 sinval.vma, hinval.vvma, and hinval.gvma require the same permissions and raise the same

-exceptions as sfence.vma, hfence.vvma, and hfence.gvma
+exceptions as sfence.vma, hfence.vvma, and hfence.gvma, respectively.

 In particular, an attempt to execute any of these instructions in U-mode always raises an